Skip to main contentArrow Right

 Microsoft Entra External ID is a cloud-based identity and access management service designed for organizations that need to securely manage and authenticate external users.
 Unlike Keycloak, which requires manual configuration, upgrades, and self-hosted infrastructure, Entra External ID delivers identity as a managed service with deep integrations across the Microsoft ecosystem.
 It combines secure authentication, user lifecycle management, and governance in a single platform.

-MS Entra External homepage
+Microsoft Entra External homepage

 Fig: Microsoft Entra External ID homepage